kozielbrian/academic-kickstart/content/home/pictures.md

 Here are some of my favorite pictures :)

 {{< figure src="/img/marathon.jpg" title="Finishing my first marathon at the 2013 Columbus Marathon.
 Very pleased with my 2:49 time (~6:30 average mile pace).
 Next goal is to reach my dad's 2:35 marathon time!" >}}
 {{< figure src="/img/taipeiPic.jpg" title="Traveling to Taipei for CHES 2017!
-I had an amazing time frolicking around the city and meeting many researchers at the conference." >}}
+I had an amazing time exploring around the city and meeting many researchers at the conference." >}}